 The primary goal of our Sentencing Project is to have the best interests of children considered when their caregivers are being sentenced.
 We have taken a number of steps to make progress toward this goal:

-- We have held five training sessions—at the Criminal Justice Institute, Hennepin County Public Defender’s office, Minnesota Chief Public Defender’s meeting, the United States District Court’s In-Court Seminar, and the Minnesota Association of Criminal Defense Lawyers—to teach lawyers, clerks, and judges about the law plus share research on the harms of parental incarceration and the benefits alternatives
+- We have held several training sessions—at the Criminal Justice Institute, Hennepin County Public Defender’s office, Minnesota Chief Public Defender’s meeting, the United States District Court’s In-Court Seminar, and the Minnesota Association of Criminal Defense Lawyers—to teach lawyers, clerks, and judges about the law plus share research on the harms of parental incarceration and the benefits alternatives

 - Going forward, we plan to continue holding training sessions and disseminating information to lawyers, judges, and others involved with the justice system throughout the state